megantara313/Make-ubuntu-GUI-C-using-QT-TUTORIAL/read this!!.md

 such as Linux, Windows, macOS, Android or embedded systems with little or no change in the underlying codebase while still being a native application with native capabilities and speed.

-Qt is currently being developed by The Qt Company, a publicly listed company, and the Qt Project under open-source governance, involving individual developers and organizations working to advance Qt.[10][11][12]
-Qt is available under both commercial licenses[4] and open-source[13] GPL 2.0, GPL 3.0, and LGPL
+Qt is currently being developed by The Qt Company, a publicly listed company, and the Qt Project under open-source governance, involving individual developers and organizations working to advance Qt.Qt is available under both commercial licenses and open-source GPL 2.0, GPL 3.0, and LGPL

 Qt is used for developing graphical user interfaces (GUIs) and multi-platform applications that run on all major desktop platforms and most mobile or embedded platforms.
 Most GUI programs created with